BwithTea/BwithTea/README.md

 🚀 **Software Engineer | Content Creator | Lifelong Learner**

-I’m a Software Engineer who began attending **Western Governors University in 2024**, passionate about creating technology that improves everyday life.
+I’m a **Software Engineer** studying at **Western Governors University** since 2024, driven by a passion for building technology that makes everyday life better.
-As a **content creator with over 75,000 subscribers**, I’m launching a new channel dedicated to teaching **Roblox game development** and building an interactive learning platform to make coding more accessible for aspiring developers.
+As a **content creator with over 75,000 subscribers**, I’ve learned how to blend creativity and problem-solving — and now I’m channeling that into projects that make learning interactive and accessible.

+I’m looking for more opportunities to **grow in a professional setting**, collaborate with **curious, like-minded people**, and continue learning while contributing to **meaningful full-time work** in software development.

 ---